kechinn/WSDOT-ESO/README.md

 # WSDOT-ESO
-This repository is used for tracking ESO work and issues.
+This repository is used for tracking Environmental Services Office's Environmental Information Program work and issues.